tourhunter-com/help-tourhunter-com/_articles-en/how_to_connect_a_telegram_bot.md

 ![How_to_connect_a_telegram_bot1](/assets/images/how_to_connect_a_telegram_bot1.png)

-The code is valid for 24 hours, the validity period is re-calculated if you open the page again.
+The code is valid for 24 hours, the validity period is re-calculated if the page is opens again.

 ### **Step 3**